A vaccine trial against pneumonia seeks volunteers in Tampa

 "So what happens is, when you become immunocompromised, like elderly, children below 5, or people with HIV, diabetes, hypertension, kidney disease, then you become more susceptible to actually develop pneumonia, or meningitis," said Navarro.

 People age 50 and above can take part in the Merck V116 trial, as long as they meet certain criteria, including never having received a pneumococcal vaccine before.
-Navarro said side effects include soreness at the injection site, and that the shot has been "generally well received from the patient standpoint."
+Navarro said side effects include soreness at the injection site.
+Otherwise, the shot has been "generally well received from the patient standpoint," he said.

 More information can be found here and here.